gustavollps/esp32TTGO_i2s_scope/README.md

 ====================
 DEMO VIDEO at https://youtu.be/4NNk67PA57Y

-Fell free to give me any sugestions, it is a simple work that supplied what I needed at the time and it has much to improve.
+Feel free to give me any sugestions, it is a simple work that supplied what I needed at the time and it has much room to improve.

 A simple 1Msps single channel scope with the TFT display on the ESP32-TTGO.(https://bit.ly/2WbaXDi)